By: Mark Diaz

 4 Traffic Ticket Mistakes

-A traffic ticket can quickly turn a good day into a rotten one.
+A traffic ticket can quickly turn a good day into a rotten one if you make any of the traffic tick mistakes we discuss here.
 Most people have an opinion about how to handle a traffic stop or a police encounter.
 Unfortunately, there is a lot of inaccurate information online regarding your rights and what to do if you have received a ticket.

 Whether you plan to contest your traffic ticket, or you just want to know your rights, here are a few things you should know about traffic tickets.